 Before it was a museum, the Weeden House Museum and Garden was once used as Dr. William Weeden's residence, and it also served as the home of former US Supreme Court Justice John McKinley.
 Federal officers called Weeden House their home during the Civil War.

 Take a day trip and learn all about life during the 19th century and, more specifically, about Maria Howard Weeden and her family.
 Taking a stroll through the gardens is always a pleasant experience as they are impeccably manicured.

 300 Gates Avenue Huntsville, AL 35801, 256-536-7718

-11. Monte Sano State Park, Huntsville, Alabama
+11. Monte Sano State Park, Huntsville, AL

 Nestled atop Monte Sano Mountain near Huntsville, Monte Sano State Park is the perfect place to enjoy the splendor of North Alabama’s mountains.
 Spanish for “Mountain of Health,” Monte Sano offers camping, hiking, biking, and star gazing from its 89 campsites, 14 cabins, and numerous pavilions.